 The anterior cruciate ligament is an important ligament that keeps your knee stable.
 Sometimes, this can be torn, usually during sporting activity such as skiing or football, causing your knee to collapse or give way.
-This can be painful and incredibly frustrating, causing disruption to our everyday activity and enjoyment of sports or hobbies.
+This can be painful and incredibly frustrating, causing disruption to your everyday activity and enjoyment of sports or hobbies.

-Advanced ACL reconstruction to get you back on your feet without interrupting your life
+Advanced ACL reconstruction to get you back on your feet, without interrupting your life

 If physiotherapy or supportive measures such as a knee brace have not helped your knee to recover, you may decide to have ACL reconstruction surgery to replace the torn knee ligament.
 This is a minimally invasive procedure that replaces the ligament with a graft and is held securely in to place to support your knee’s stability.